kippnorcal/sqlsorcery/docs/source/cookbook/etl.rst

     limited memory.
 You can override this setting by passing :code:`bulk_insert=False` to the connection class.

+    You can also improve performance by batching inserts using the :code:`chunksize` param.
+A sane default is batches of *1000*.

 Insert csv to table
 -------------------
 Insert ~1 million `IMDB ratings <https://datasets.imdbws.com/title.ratings.tsv.gz>`_